doing-science-to-stuff/ndt/objects/README.md

 This function will only be called when an object is freed.

-*Note: Only required for objects that allocate additional memory or vectors utside the lists discussed in *params* functions.*
+*Note: Only required for objects that allocate additional memory or vectors outside the lists discussed in *params* functions.*

 Parameters:
  * *obj* - The object being freed.